mattbierner/blog.mattbierner.com/_posts/2017-08-29-anschauung.md

 It seems that when Matt landed on the edge of the laundry basket, his left eyeball had been catapulted clear across the room.
 Thankfully the wall put a quick stop to his left eye's avian ambitions and now Matt had both of his eyes back in his possession.

-Back on the bed, he examine his left eye.
+Back on the bed, he examined his left eye.
 Remarkably, it was unscathed and he could see out of it just fine.

 *See*, Matt thought, *there are advantages to having metal eyes.
 I very much doubt that my old, organic peepers would be up for such an adventure*.